Numi2/numi-wallet/docs/NUMI_STATE_OF_THE_ART_APPLE_PLAN.md

 - PIR and shielded-state plumbing behind capability gates.
 - Dynamic-fee and proving prototypes.
 - Privacy lifecycle handling for capture, screenshots, backgrounding, and protected-data loss.

+## Locked Cryptography Decisions

+These decisions should now be treated as architectural defaults, not experiments:

+1. Long-lived authority and peer identity stay on `SecureEnclave.MLDSA87`.
+2. Fee-market authorization hotkeys use `MLDSA87`.
+3. Descriptor delivery encryption uses `HPKE.XWingMLKEM768X25519_SHA256_AES_GCM_256`.
+4. Tag-ratchet relationship bootstrap uses `XWingMLKEM768X25519` encapsulation, not `Curve25519` Diffie-Hellman.
+5. Remote networking stays on Apple system TLS plus App Attest.
+Numi does not ship a custom TLS stack.
+6. Numi does not maintain simulator or legacy-state crypto fallbacks in the authority architecture.

 These are not superficial features.
 They are the beginnings of the correct architecture.